vieiradan/MultiplicationTable/README.md

 # MultiplicationTable

-Multiplication table for given number
+Multiplication table for a given number